vimeo/stag-java/README.md

 But... if you have a lot of model objects, and you want to remove the use of reflection for (de)serialization of your model objects, suddenly you have to write many, many TypeAdapters.
 If you've ever written one or many of these TypeAdapters, you will know that it is a tedious process.
 In fact, if you end up writing your own you might ask what you are doing using Gson in the first place!!!

 The Stag library solves this problem.
-It generates TypeAdapters for your model objects that don't use reflection.
+It generates TypeAdapters that don't use reflection for your model objects.
 Instead of writing your own custom TypeAdapters for each model object, or forgoing the performance gain of eliminating reflection, using Stag and the `@GsonAdapterKey` annotation on your model fields will do all the work for you.

 ### How to use